aws-samples/aws-secure-environment-accelerator/README.md

 ## Architecture

-The main component of this project is a CodePipeline that creates CloudFormation stacks in specific accounts.
+The main component of this project is a state machine that deploys CloudFormation stacks in specific accounts using CDK.
 These accounts could be the master account, log archive account, security account, and so on.

-The CloudFormation stacks are based on templates that are generated using the CDK and are location in `initial-setup/templates` and `account-setup/templates`.
-These CDK templates are converted to CloudFormation files in a CodeBuild step in the CodePipeline.
+The CloudFormation stacks are deployed using the CDK and are located in `initial-setup/templates` and `account-setup/templates`.
+These CDK templates are deployed in the specific accounts using CodeBuild.

 ## Code Structure